Towards a Needs Psychology — 3 Wise Woman Principles

 As an herbalist and earth-loving woman, I know how important it is to go to the roots.
+The holistic approach to healing.
 That means digging deeper to understand what beliefs are informing your choices.

 Your beliefs do not form in a vacuum.
 They develop in the context of the messages you heard as a youngster, the environment that you grew up in, and institutions in the larger community.

 Among women, I have found some of the same common underlying beliefs expressed: “Something's wrong with me," “I'm not enough," or “I'm too much."

 Often the sources for these messages come from traumatic experiences as a young girl or from what I consider to be internalized oppression.
 For example, sadly, most girls and women feel embarrassment or shame about their own bodies.